In the Wee Small Hours: Legacy

-The album marks a turning point for Sinatra, the beginning of Sinatra's "mature" singing style, carrying with it both depth of emotive expression and willingness to experiment rhythmically.
+The album marked a turning point for Sinatra, the beginning of Sinatra's "mature" singing style, carrying with it both depth of emotive expression and willingness to experiment rhythmically.
 Sinatra's relationship with Gardner had previously largely been unaccepted by the general public.
 John Rockwell believes it was this album, because of the genuine emotional palette on display, that changed the perception of the "validity" of the ill-fated romance.

 Charles Granata opines that this album of ballads best defines Sinatra and the era in which it was recorded.
 Based largely on Sinatra's reputation, this album helped change the "tough guy" image, allowing for a larger range of acceptable emotional responses from men, which might previously have been perceived as for wimps.
 Directly before Sinatra's funeral service, songs from "the Ava album" were played by a trio led by Bill Miller.

 The title track, "In the Wee Small Hours of the Morning", has been recorded by a number of artists following Sinatra's version, including Johnny Hartman, Astrud Gilberto, Lou Rawls, Carly Simon, Art Blakey, Count Basie and His Orchestra, Andy Williams, Wes Montgomery, Ruby Braff, Jamie Cullum, John Mayer, Susan Wong, Curtis Stigers (on his 2009 album Lost in Dreams) and many others.

 In his autobiography, B.B.
-King speaks about how he was a "Sinatra nut" and how he went to bed every night listening to In the Wee Small Hours.
+King writes of how he was a "Sinatra nut" and went to bed every night listening to In the Wee Small Hours.
 In Marvin Gaye's biography Divided Soul, the album is cited as a favorite and an inspiration for his posthumously released "ballad" album Vulnerable along with Billie Holiday's Lady in Satin.
 Claus Ogerman considered In the Wee Small Hours to be "the pinnacle of everything in pop music."
+Elvis Costello included it on his list of essential albums, highlighting "Dancing on the Ceiling" and "When Your Lover Has Gone."
+Tom Waits placed it first on a list of favorite albums, calling it "Actually, the very first 'concept' album.
+The idea being you put this record on after dinner and by the last song you are exactly where you want to be.
+Sinatra said that he's certain most baby boomers were conceived with this as the soundtrack."